 Since 1928 the Church of Jesus Christ of Latter-day Saints has been producing the annual Arizona Easter Pageant, proclaimed as the world’s largest annual outdoor Easter pageant.
 With a cast of about 450 people, and about as many production staff, "Jesus the Christ" presents Christ’s life, ministry, and mission through music, dance, and drama.

 The Arizona Easter Pageant in Mesa takes place on a large stage that is approximately four-stories high.
 There are both English and Spanish performances, each lasting 65 minutes.
 It is estimated that about 150,000 people will attend the various performances of "Jesus the Christ."
 All religions, ages and cultures are welcome.

-*On nights of the Spanish performances, headphones are available for those who want to hear the program in English, on Spanish performance evenings and in Spanish, for English performances.
+There are a limited number of headphones are available for those who want to hear the program in English, on Spanish performance evenings and in Spanish, for English performances.